wa3dbk/ALIZE-LIA_RAL-extensions/README.md

 Tools and utilities for speaker recognition built using the ALIZE toolkit.

-{note:title=Disclaimer}
-This is not the official repository for the ALIZE/LIA_RAL platform and should not be considered as a stable version of the toolkit.
+> **Disclaimer**: This is not the official repository for the ALIZE/LIA_RAL platform and should not be considered as a stable version of the toolkit.
 The sole goal of this repository is to provide users familiar with ALIZE/LIA_RAL additional tools and utilities which can be useful in their work.
-{note}

 ## Downlad and install